-In the electro-thermal network simulation methodology introduced in [12], the electro-thermal semiconductor devices have a thermal terminal that is connected to the thermal network component models for the silicon chip, packages, and heat sinks [13].
-To include the electro-thermal effects in the B-IGBT model: 1) The functions in Table I are expressed in terms of the instantaneous temperature at the IGBT thermal terminal $(T_i)$ using the temperature-dependent B-IGBT model parameters and the temperature-dependent physical properties of silicon.
+In the electro-thermal network simulation methodology introduced in ref.
+[12], the electro-thermal semiconductor devices have a thermal terminal that is connected to the thermal network component models for the silicon chip, packages, and heat sinks [13].
+To include the electro-thermal effects in the B-IGBT model: 1) The functions in Table 1 are expressed in terms of the instantaneous temperature at the IGBT thermal terminal (T_j) using the temperature-dependent B-IGBT model parameters and the temperature-dependent physical properties of silicon.
 2) The components of heat flow into the thermal terminal are expressed in terms of the internal voltages and current.
-The internal currents and voltages are used to calculate the power dissipation, because a portion of the power that enters the electrical terminals is stored as electric field energy in the internal capacitors and is not dissipated as heat,
+The internal currents and voltages are used to calculate the power dissipation, because a portion of the power that enters the electrical terminals is stored as electric field energy in the internal capacitors and is not dissipated as heat.

-The temperature-dependent B-IGBT model parameters are similar to those for the NB-IGBT (Table II of [11]), except for HDB lifetime.
-The temperature-dependent physical properties of silicon are also similar to those for the NB-IGBT (Table I of [11]) except that the temperature dependence of the HDB mobility is different from that of the LDB mobility.
+The temperature-dependent B-IGBT model parameters are similar to those for the NB-IGBT (Table 2 of ref.
+[11]), except for the addition of an expression for the temperature-dependent HDB lifetime.
+The temperature-dependent physical properties of silicon are also similar to those for the NB-IGBT (Table 1 of ref.
+[11]) except that the temperature dependence of the HDB mobility is different from that of the LDB mobility.
 This occurs because the temperature dependence of the ionized impurity scattering component of mobility [14]:

-$$\mu{pI}(T_j) = 45 \cdot \left[1 + (1.2 \times 10^{18} / N_H) \cdot (T_j / 300)\right]$$ (39)
+$$\mu{pI}(T_j) = 45 \cdot \left[1 + (1.2 \times 10^{18} / N_H) \cdot (T_j / 300) \right]$$ (39)